 Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 We are proud to recognize all the Regeneron ISEF 2024 Society of Science competition and science fair participants.
 The Richard F. Caris Charitable Trust II, an event sponsor and grant awardee, supports scientific advancements through global STEAM programs.
 The first-place winners are Shuhan Luo from Worcester, Massachusetts, and the team of Vishal Ranganath Yalla and Harini Thiagarajan from Bothell, Washington.
 The entire winning team for the ISEF 2024 Physics and Astronomy Awards impressed the judges with their innovative projects.
 Congratulations to the second, third, and fourth place winners of the Physics & Astronomy ISEF 2024 Awards, sponsored by the Richard F. Caris Charitable Trust II.
 Watch the winner’s ceremony here.
 Interface was founded by Richard F. Caris and incorporated on June 14, 1968, 56 years ago.
-As part of the sponsorship and grant program, Interface provides the Load Cell Field Guide to all participants in support of advancing engineering prowess and enthusiasm for force measurement.
+As part of the sponsorship and grant program, Interface provides the Load Cell Field Guide to all participants to advance engineering prowess and enthusiasm for force measurement.
 Go forth, future ForceLeaders!

 Global Mining Energy Feature: How force sensors aid the push for global clean energy